sasajo/polyapi-java/README.md

 </build>
 ```
 Make sure you replace `{API_KEY}` with valid API key to access the Poly API.
+If you work on Windows, remember to replace the '/' bar in the resources for '\'.

 3. **Compile the project.** To generate the Poly functions and compile the project (this needs to be done everytime you update your Poly functions) run this beautiful command:
 ```